-- Council does not allow bullying to take place in our Academy, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately. - 3.2 The Trust monitors the incidents of bullying that occur and reviews the effectiveness of the Academy policy regularly.
+- 3.1 The Academy Council supports the Principal in all attempts to eliminate bullying from our Academy.
+This policy statement makes it very clear that the Academy Council does not allow bullying to take place in our Academy, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately. - 3.2 The Trust monitors the incidents of bullying that occur and reviews the effectiveness of the Academy policy regularly.
 The Academy Councillors and the Trust require the Principal to keep accurate records of all incidents of bullying and to report to them and the Trust on request about the effectiveness of Academy anti-bullying strategies.
-Incidents of bullying will be recorded on CPOMS from September 2021 to enable a 'whole picture' of the child to be established. - 3.3 The Academy Council responds within ten days to any request from a parent to investigate incidents of bullying.
+Incidents of bullying are recorded on CPOMS from September 2021 to enable a 'whole picture' of the child to be established. - 3.3 The Academy Council responds within ten days to any request from a parent to investigate incidents of bullying.
 In all cases, the Academy Council notifies the Principal and asks him/her to investigate the case and to report back to a representative of the Academy Council.